BR03D/kumoko/README.md

 * .unwrap() is everywhere

 ## Motivation
-Enable full duplex streaming of semi-complex data-structures between a rust server and clients. gRPC implementations are suboptimal for this:
+Enable asynchronous full duplex streaming of semi-complex data-structures between a rust server and clients. gRPC implementations are suboptimal for this:

 * Unnecessary complexity
 * Annoying Protocol buffers